stargate/data-api/docker-compose/README.md

 * You can specify an image tag (version) of the JSON API using `-t [VERSION]`.

+* The scripts default to using the Java-based image for JSON API, you can specify to use the native GraalVM based variant using `-n`.

 * You can change the default root log level using `-r [LEVEL]` (default `INFO`).
 Valid values: `ERROR`, `WARN`, `INFO`, `DEBUG`

 * You can enable reguest logging using `-q`: if so, each request is logged under category `io.quarkus.http.access-log`